Antonio-Neves/djproj/README.md

-# Shell script to create Django project
+# Shell script to create Django project from scratch

 #Linux